top of page

 How many freshwater Irrawaddy dolphins are there in Cambodia?

-The most recent population census estimates fewer than 100 individuals remain.
+The most recent population census estimates fewer than 100 adult individuals remain.
 This is a very small population, and each individual is precious.
 However, we sincerely believe that with the right conservation efforts, we can protect this population and see an increase in their numbers.
 The Irrawaddy dolphin’s range and natural habitat previously crossed the border into Laos.
 In 2021, we tragically lost the last dolphin in Laos, making the Cambodian population the last stronghold on the Mekong River.
 Irrawaddy dolphins still remain in the Ayeyarwady River in Myanmar, and the Mahakam River in Indonesia.

 How will the funds be used?